Rhacoal/Skylink_Friendly/README.md

 plugins which include this, __Plugin Friendly__.
 It was just a simple idea of that a player can have a friendly level which affects his permission.
 For example, if he's always yelling bad words, he will be muted.
 ### How is the development going
 It's still under heavy development.
-The project has been restarted for several times since I'm always considering what should I do and
+The project has been restarted several times since I'm always considering what should I do and
-I'm working on different computers before I use _Github_.
+I was working on different computers without _Github_.